 How It Works

 Quercetin belongs to a family of compounds called bioflavonoids, which are largely responsible for the bright colors and medicinal activities of many plants.
 Quercetin is the most common bioflavonoid that people consume, and is the most active of the bioflavonoids in laboratory experiments.
 It is known to act as an antioxidant, neutralizing free radicals that can cause cellular and DNA damage.
-Quercetin is thought to have anti-inflammatory and anti-allergy properties by inhibiting the release of substances that mediate the inflammatory response, such as histamine.
-A study in healthy volunteers suggests that quercetin inhibits low-density lipoprotein (LDL) oxidation, which may be involved in the development of atherosclerosis and cancer.
-Significant antiviral activity has been shown in laboratory and animal experiments.
+Quercetin is thought to have anti-inflammatory properties by inhibiting the release of substances that mediate the inflammatory response, such as histamine.
 Presently, considerable laboratory data support the concept of quercetin as an anticancer compound, but it is still unclear from clinical trials whether this effect occurs in the human body.

 - To treat allergies

-Extensive laboratory studies show an anti-inflammatory effect of quercetin, including inhibition of histamine release, but there is no proof from clinical trials that this effect occurs in humans.
+Laboratory studies show an anti-inflammatory effect of quercetin, including inhibition of histamine release.
+Clinical trials have not been conducted.

 - To prevent and treat cancer

 Laboratory studies indicate anti-cancer activity of quercetin against a wide range of cancer cell types.
 But human data are lacking.